 Your task is to write a journalistic article for the Orwell Youth Prize from the perspective of pressure group reform.
 Your teacher will assign you a pressure group from one of these categories: Trade Unions, Think Tanks, Cyberactivists or Lobbyists and Corporations.
-You need to investigate that individual group within the broader context of the group category and then write an article, containing a case study of that group, on the theme of A new direction: starting small.
+You need to investigate that individual group within the broader context of the group category and then write an article, containing a case study of that group, on the theme of Who's in control?: Who or what is really in control, of our futures, our bodies, our communities, our countries, our planet?

 Planning and writing your article